HariJakku/Vedantha-Junior-College/README.md

 # Vedantha Junior College Official Website

-This is the official website of Vedantha Junior College, developed using HTML, CSS, and JavaScript.
+This is the official website of Vedantha Junior College, developed using HTML, Tailwind CSS, and JavaScript.
 The website includes sections such as Home, Faculty, Admissions, Gallery, Events, eLibrary, Features, and Alumni.

 ## Features